Click2Cloud-Centaurus/Documentation/design-specs/centaurus-dashboard.md

 ![img.png](img.png)

 ### Tenant admin profile
+Tenant admin is tenant scoped user, who can perform operations on specific tenant.
 Tenant admin can perform following operation using Dashboard UI:
+* Create,List and Delete supported tenant admin user for that tenant
-* Creating other fine-grained tenant admins and regular tenant users
+* Create and delete tenant user within that tenant
 * Monitor health checks & resource utilization for its own respective tenant within the Centaurus cluster
+* Namespace operation for that tenant
-* List/create/delete  tenant users
+* Role operation for that tenant
-* Create RBAC roles and role bindings in the tenant
 * Manage namespace quotas for a tenant
+* Manage resources within a tenant
+* Manage CRDs within a tenant

 Following YAML is being used to create tenant admin
 ```json